Banged-up US women’s volleyball team heads to quarters

 Poulter landed on a teammate’s foot in the third set and watched the end of the match from a wheelchair.
 She was to undergo tests on the ankle after the match to determine the severity of the injury.

-The next task for the U.S. team will be the quarterfinals on Wednesday.
-The matchups for those games are still to be determined.
+The next task for the U.S. team will be the quarterfinals on Wednesday, when the Americans will face the winner of the matchup played later Monday between Japan and the Dominican Republic.

-Serbia (4-1) swept South Korea earlier Monday, but both teams advanced to the quarterfinals out of Pool A along with Brazil (4-0) and the winner of the matchup between Japan and the Dominican Republic.
+Serbia (4-1) swept South Korea earlier Monday, but both teams advanced to the quarterfinals out of Pool A along with Brazil (4-0) and the Japan-Dominican Republic winner.

-Italy (3-2), ROC (3-1) and Turkey (2-2) also advanced out of Pool B, with the final seeding to be determined after the matchup between ROC and Turkey.

-The winners of each pool will play the fourth-place team in the opposite pool in the quarterfinals, with a draw late Monday to determine the other two matchups.
+The Russians will play the winner of Group A, which will be either Serbia or Brazil.
+A draw late Monday will determine the other two matchups.

 Defending champion China did not advance to the quarterfinals for the first time in 10 Olympic trips after star Zhu Ting was hampered by an injured right wrist.
 The Chinese were eliminated after losing their first three matches.